bomonike/bomonike.github.io/singularity.md

 As corporations dominate the world, AI will dominate the world.

-The fear about ASI (Artificial Super-Intelligence) is that a sentient AI prioritizes its own (or its owner's) needs and desires rather than humanity.

 ## AI & Robots vs. Human Limitations

+<strong>ASI (Artificial Super-Intelligence)</strong> occurs when human intelligence

-The age Artificial Super Intelligence (ASI) will come when machines are able to <strong>self-improve</strong> and innovate without human input.
+The age of Artificial Super Intelligence (ASI) will come when machines are able to <strong>self-improve</strong> and innovate without human input.

 PROTIP: We think it's naive to say that "retraining" of people will fix the plight of humans.